High Card

 High Card (stylized in all caps) is a Japanese multimedia franchise created by Homura Kawamoto, Hikaru Muno, and TMS Entertainment.
-It consists of a manga series, a novel series, drama CDs, and an anime television series by Studio Hibari, which premiered in January 2023.
+It consists of a manga series, a novel series, drama CDs, and an anime television series produced by TMS and animated by Studio Hibari, which aired from January to March 2023, with its second season aired from January to March 2024.
 The project's theme is poker, with everything from the title to the names of fictional locations referencing some form of playing card game.

 During a preview of the anime series at Anime NYC in November 2022, Kawamoto and Muno further explained that High Card was heavily inspired by the Kingsman movies, including their decision to put the setting in a fictional kingdom outside of Japan, hoping to appeal to a wider audience across the world.

 Plot

-The royal family of the Kingdom of Fourland holds a secret deck of 52 "X-Playing cards," each of which bestow a superhuman power or ability to whoever uses them.
+The royal family of the Kingdom of Fourland holds a secret deck of 52 "X-Playing cards", each of which bestow a superhuman power or ability to whoever uses them.
 However, the cards were nearly stolen one month ago, and then scattered across the land.
 In the present, a thief named Finn is struggling to raise funds for his orphanage before the landlord clears it out.
 After hitching a ride to a casino, Finn soon finds himself inducted into High Card, a special group tasked by the King to recover all 52 cards, while working undercover as salesmen for the Pinochle car company.

-However, High Card must deal with threats from rival car company "Who's Who" seeking to crush Pinochle, and the Klondike mafia family who wants the X-Playing cards for their own nefarious ends.
+High Card must deal with threats from rival car company "Who's Who" seeking to crush Pinochle, and the Klondike mafia family who wants the X-Playing cards for their own nefarious ends.